5 Ways Managers Can Help Employees Find a Sense of Purpose in the Workplace

 By: Nick Shekeryk

 A purposeful life is one full of intention, directionality and meaning.
-Having a sense of purpose drives our actions and impacts how we feel — especially in the workplace.
-The more employees feel their work has meaning, the more it’ll have a positive impact on both their attitude and performance at work.
+A sense of purpose drives our actions and impacts how we feel — especially in the workplace.
+The more employees feel like their work has meaning, the more it positively impacts their attitudes and work performance.

-Purpose is defined as a sense of intentionality and direction in life.
-Purpose is a fundamental cognitive need because it gives people a sense of wholeness and greater perspective and meaning in the workplace and beyond.
+The definition of purpose is “a sense of intentionality and direction in life.”
+It is a fundamental cognitive need because purpose gives people a sense of wholeness and a greater perspective in the workplace and beyond.

 Employees are more engaged when they find their work to be purposeful.

-Leadership initiatives are most effective in creating work engagement when supervisors can increase employees’ feelings of purpose at their job.
+Leadership initiatives are most effective when supervisors can increase employees’ feelings of purpose at their jobs.

-Employees perform better when their work is tied to company-wide purpose.
+Employees perform better when their work ties to a company-wide purpose.

 The importance of having a sense of purpose in the workplace

-Overall, sense of purpose provides a source of energy and direction that helps people recognize the importance of having intentionality in their lives and actions.
+Overall, sense of purpose provides a source of energy and direction that helps people recognize the importance of having intentionality in their lives.
 Having a sense of purpose is also linked to better health and less instances of anxiety and sadness.
-When the Limeade Institute looked into employee mindsets, we found that 97% of those who experience workplace intangibles like purpose, openness and resilience are engaged at work — compared to just 55% who don’t.
+When the Limeade Institute looked into employee mindsets, they found that 97% of employees who experience workplace intangibles (like purpose, openness and resilience) are engaged at work — compared to just 55% who don’t.
 In other words, employees become engaged when they find their work to be meaningful.

-With work and life becoming more intertwined than ever, people are increasingly seeking purpose through and at work.
-Additionally, people perform better when their work is tied to a company-wide purpose.
-This gives managers and leaders an opportunity to facilitate work environments that give people the sense of purpose they need to thrive in the workplace.
-Leadership initiatives become most effective in creating work engagement when supervisors can increase employees’ feelings of purpose at their job.
-As one of many experience activators to improve the employee experience, purpose can be strengthened through both personal action and organizational support.
+With work and life becoming more intertwined than ever, people increasingly seek purpose through work.
+People also perform better when their work ties to a company-wide purpose.
+This gives managers and leaders an opportunity to facilitate work environments that provide the sense of purpose people need to thrive.
+Furthermore, leadership initiatives become most effective when supervisors can increase employees’ feelings of purpose at their job.

 How to build a sense of purpose in the workplace